aryemans/ml_project/final.markdown

 ## Methods

 ### Data Preprocessing Methods Implemented
 Our data collection contains two key steps—obtaining our `y-actual`, our labels that signify which ML algorithm/model is used by querying the **PapersWithCode** API, collecting each paper's methodology information, and translating them into vector formats.
-The other half of our data collection pertains to obtaining the text for the introduction and conclusion of each paper, from their PDF's, provided by the **PapersWithCode** API.
+The other half of our data collection pertains to obtaining the text for the abstract and results sections of each paper, from their PDF's, provided by the **PapersWithCode** API.
 This data enables our model to form the `y-predicted` labels, contextually labelling each paper with the models used in that paper.

 In the files `PapersWithCodeAPICalling.ipynb` and `PDFProcessing.ipynb` under the `Data Extraction` directory, we complete these two main data collection steps and undergo the initial steps of our our **Data Transformation** and **Data Cleaning**.
-Here, we standardize the labels for each class / category possible, throw out papers that have malformed scans of the "Introduction "and "Conclusion" and ensure strictly the text from these two section is used (excluding "References," "Methods," etc.).
+Here, we standardize the labels for each class / category possible, throw out papers that have malformed scans of the "Abstract "and "Results" and ensure strictly the text from these two section is used (excluding "References," "Methods," etc.).
 We save all of this into a CSV which is fully stored in our `Datasets` directory, and as we use the CSV, we ensure that we split our 725 papers for 80% training and 20% testing.

 We conduct further data preprocessing in our `Feature Extraction` directory, under `Feature Extraction.ipynb`.
 To begin, we leverage **NLTK**'s **word_tokenize**, **WordNetLemmatizer**, and **stopwords** module for text normalization and tokenization to lowercase the words and remove punctuation, stopwords, and reference numbers of the format "[1]", "[2]", etc. After that, we call **PyTorch**'s transformers library to use **BertTokenizer**, **BertModel**, and **SentenceTransformer** to generate dense vector representations of each block of text and capture contextual meaning, based on the `all-mpnet-base-v2` embedding model.
 This enabled us to conduct multi-labelling of each paper with 14 general labels that portrays the ML models/algorithms used in that paper, such as "CNN-based," or "Logistic-Regression".

-Next, we used a pretrained transformer-based language model, **PyTorch**'s **Sentence-BERT (all-mpnet-base-v2)**, to extract **768-dimensional sentence embeddings** for each paper's combined introduction & conclusion.
+Next, we used a pretrained transformer-based language model, **PyTorch**'s **Sentence-BERT (all-mpnet-base-v2)**, to extract **768-dimensional sentence embeddings** for each paper's combined abstract & results.
 These embeddings capture deep semantic meaning and were chosen due to their strong performance in semantic textual similarity tasks [3], [4].
 ### Machine Learning Algorithms/Models Implemented

 #### Used for Exploratory Data Analysis